LYX0501/CheckManual/README.md

 ## 🔥 News
 - 2025.4.4: Our paper is announced as CVPR 2025 Highlight.
 - 2025.3.28: Our paper has been by Arxiv due to unknown problems.
-We will release Codes and data immediately after Arxiv acceptance.
+We will release codes and data immediately after Arxiv acceptance.
 - 2025.2.26: Our paper is accepted by CVPR 2025.